Rock Island Arsenal: History

+From 1816-1862, the site was known as Fort Armstrong.
+Before that, successive cultures of Native Americans had occupied it for thousands of years because of its strategic position along the Mississippi River.
+The United States took control of the island in 1804 through the Harrison Peace Treaty with the Chief of the Fox and Sac Tribes.
+From 1804 to 1812, the US Army did not occupy the island.
+It was the scene of a small conflict at the outbreak of the War of 1812 with Great Britain.
+Following that war, in 1814, it was the site of a U.S. Army expedition from St Louis to use the island as a guard post to control traffic on the Mississippi and maintain watch over the local Native Americans.

-From the autobiography of Sauk Native American Black Hawk: "When we arrived we found that the troops had come to build a fort on Rock Island...We did not object, however, to their building their fort on the island, but were very sorry, as this was the best one on the Mississippi, and had long been the resort of our young people during the summer.
+Black Hawk wrote in his memoir: "When we arrived we found that the troops had come to build a fort on Rock Island...We did not object, however, to their building their fort on the island, but were very sorry, as this was the best one on the Mississippi, and had long been the resort of our young people during the summer.
 It was our garden, like the white people have near their big villages, which supplied us with strawberries, blackberries, gooseberries, plums, apples and nuts of different kinds."

-The island facilities were converted and built in 1863; they were not yet completed in December of that year, when the first Confederate prisoners were incarcerated.
+During the Civil War, the army converted some facilities and built more in 1863; these were not yet completed in December of that year, when the first Confederate prisoners of war were incarcerated there.
 The construction was makeshift.
 The first prisoners were 468 Confederates captured in battles at Chattanooga, Tennessee.
 That month more than 5,000 Confederates would swell the population of Rock Island military prison.
 They were kept in 84 barracks, each holding around 100 prisoners.
 A total of 41 Confederate prisoners successfully escaped during the prison's operation, and many more would try but fail.
+They were deterred by the power of the Mississippi River.

-A total of 1,964 Confederate prisoners and 125 Union guards are buried in the adjacent military cemetery, including 49 members of the 108th Regiment of United States Colored Troops, who served as guards.
-Most died from disease, since sanitation was primitive as in all army encampments, and exposure to heat and humidity during the summers and freezing temperatures during winters.
+A total of 1,964 Confederate prisoners and 125 Union guards are buried in the adjacent military cemetery.
+The Union guard burials included 49 members of the 108th Regiment of United States Colored Troops, who had served as guards.
+Most of the men died from disease, since sanitation was primitive, as in all army encampments.
+In addition, they were exposed to high heat and humidity during the summers and freezing temperatures during winters.
 In 1864, deadly smallpox epidemics rapidly spread through the prison.
 The prison camp operated from December 1863 until July 1865, when the last prisoners were freed.
 After the war, the prison facility was completely destroyed.
 During its two years in operation, the prison camp housed a total of more than 12,400 Confederates.